 Maybe you are starting to write content for your blog/website.
 Or perhaps you’re already writing and posting amazing articles, but not getting enough interaction and/or visibility.
 You’re probably wondering how to write website content for SEO or how to SEO your existent articles.

 We’ve all been told about the importance of content when you’re trying to rank in search engines, but there are no official guidelines that tell you how to get your great articles stand out.

 Here, we are going to help you with this… without getting too technical!

-Are you ready for our SEO top tips?
+Are you ready for our top SEO content tips?

-SEO content is basically content (mainly text but also videos, images, infographics…) optimised to make not only your audience, but also Google fall in love of it.
+SEO content is basically content in a web page (mainly text but also videos, images, infographics…) optimised to make not only your audience, but also Google fall in love of it.
 SEO is split into two main sections, on-site (where content belongs) and off-site.
 They combine to make your SEO strategy.

 Basically, every time a user sends a query to Google, its search algorithm works to understand the intent of the query.
 Then, it will display the most relevant results, in order of relevance, to the user.

 Therefore, your already brilliant and relevant content will need to stand out from the crowd of other similar or related content for the targeted Keywords (KWs).
 This is where your SEO strategy can give you the edge.